apache/kylin/readme/trouble_shooting.md

-#### `Kylin starts` failing because can not connect to the Zookeeper.
+#### `Kylin` can not access and exception "Session 0x0 for server null, unexpected error, closing socket connection and attempting reconnect." is in kylin.log.

-Q: `Kylin starts` failing because can not connect to the Zookeeper.
+Q: `Kylin` can not access and exception "Session 0x0 for server null, unexpected error, closing socket connection and attempting reconnect." is in kylin.log.

 A: